 The disappearing narcissist doesn’t care that it’s the holidays and that they have hurt you deeply and left you all alone.
 These thoughts don’t resonate with them.
 As masters of justification, they simply choose a stance and stick to it, making sure that you are wholly to blame.

 Instead, it would activate feelings of jealousy and envy.
 Because someone else is being put on that proverbial pedestal and getting the attention that should be theirs, a narcissist would find those encounters intolerable and would seek to avoid them at all costs.

 If it can’t be all about them, where they and everyone else gets to bask in their glorious essence, then they will get attention another way and that’s by being an ornery cuss.

 Being miserable means everyone will cater to their needs, in an effort to appease them or make them happy.
 They love this.
 If they can get you to feel responsible for their moods, so that you are jumping to their every command and feeling like you owe them one, they’ll like that even more.
 If it’s not all about them in a good way, they’ll make it all about them in a bad way.

 Sharing special occasions breeds the kind of intimacy that a narcissist just can’t handle.
-Things are getting too serious and it renders you important, when they want you to feel like you’re not.
+Things are getting too serious and it renders you important when they want you to feel like you’re not.
 It creates expectations that a narcissist doesn’t want you or anyone else to have.
 With those expectations, comes a responsibility to behave like a significant other.
 It means getting closer, which they cannot allow.

-3) They’ve Found Alternate Supply:
+4) They’ve Found An Alternate Supply.